Meir Sheetrit: Kadima

 In early 2011, he and another MK sprayed air freshener in the Knesset, complaining about the "stench of bad politics".
 Both MKs were escorted out and speaker Reuven Rivlin condemned the actions.

 As head of the Knesset Science and Technology Committee, he spoke at the international Wikimania conference held in Haifa in 2011.

 Hatnuah

 On 1 December 2012, Sheetrit joined Tzipi Livni's new party, Hatnuah.
-He disagreed with Livni's decision to run as part of the joint Zionist Union list with the Labor Party in the 2015 elections, opted not to contest the elections.
+He disagreed with Livni's decision to run as part of the joint Zionist Union list with the Labor Party in the 2015 elections, and he opted not to contest the elections.

 Sheetrit contested in the 2014 Israeli presidential election, coming second with 31 votes in the first round, and losing in the second round with 53 votes.
 Reuven Rivlin won with 63 votes.

 Post-Knesset Career

-Sheetrit ran for Mayor of Yavne in 2018 under a local electoral list, but was defeated by Zvi Gov-Ari, winning 20.4% of the vote to Gov-Ari's 58.4%. in November of 2021, Sheetrit was appointed to a committee formed to choose a new Attorney General, but decided to forego membership of the committee following public backlash.
+Sheetrit ran for Mayor of Yavne in 2018 under a local electoral list, but was defeated by Zvi Gov-Ari, winning 20.4% of the vote to Gov-Ari's 58.4%.
+In November 2021, Sheetrit was appointed to a committee formed to choose a new Attorney General, but decided to forego membership of the committee following public backlash.